Sina The Gray – Sumptuous boutique hotel, just seconds from the Duomo.

 Recommended Nearby Tours

 - Segway Tours – You’ll see lots of people whizzing around on Segway tours; they allow you to cover more ground.
-There are several reputable companies, but this one is an 8-minute walk (0.4 mile) from the hotel.
+There are several reputable companies, but this one is a few minutes (0.4 mile) from the hotel.

 Best Nearby Restaurants